jonbern/climate-data-crawler/README.md

 You need to register with your e-mail address and afterwards you will be sent a unique token which you can use to access their web services.

 ### apitoken.txt
 Once you have a valid CDO service token, you need to create a apitoken.txt in the climate-data-crawler directory and paste in your token.
-The
 Climate Data Crawler uses this file to read your token so that you can query the CDO web services.

 ### Run the crawler